FPGArtktic/FPGArtktic-FPGArktic.github.io/content/about.md

 ## Personal Interests

-When I'm not immersed in code, you'll often find me out on the water, paddling my kayak (you can check out my adventures on my [<<< YouTube channel >>>](https://www.youtube.com/channel/UCZ4LH0jrgK2l0PJ-q9K6hTA/videos)).
-I'm also a passionate biblical studies, always exploring new books, and I channel my creativity into music production and writing poetry.
+When I'm not immersed in code, you'll often find me out on the water, paddling my kayak (you can check out my adventures on my [YouTube channel](https://www.youtube.com/channel/UCZ4LH0jrgK2l0PJ-q9K6hTA/videos)).
+I'm also passionate about biblical studies and theology, always exploring new books.
+I channel my creativity into music production and writing poetry.
 Plus, I have a keen interest in ornithology – there's so much to learn about birds!

 ## Contact